The truth about asthma and your kids

 DAMAGED LUNGS OVER TIME

 The goal is to prevent the kinds of serious exacerbations that can land children in the emergency room or hospital.
-In addition to the dangers of respiratory distress, repeated exacerbations can lead to damaged lungs and worsened lung function over time, said Dr. Heather Hoch, a pediatric pulmonologist at Children’s Hospital Colorado.
+In addition to the dangers of respiratory distress, repeated exacerbations can lead to damaged lungs and worsened lung function over time, said Dr Heather Hoch, a paediatric pulmonologist at Children’s Hospital Colorado.

 They also looked at a biologic marker for allergic activity called the eosinophil count; eosinophils are a type of white blood cell associated with allergies and with asthma.
 The study found that children with higher eosinophil counts were at greater risk for asthma exacerbations.